FrontendMasters/react-enlightenment/what-is-react.md

 Notice that as the UI component changes state only the minimally needed changes to the real DOM are occurring.
 We know that React is doing it's job because the only parts of the real DOM that are actually being updated are the parts with a green outline/background.
 The entire UI component is not being update on each state change, only the parts that require a change are being changed.

-Now lets be clear, this isn't a revolutionary concept.
+Let me be clear, this isn't a revolutionary concept.
 One could accomplish the same thing with some carefully crafted and peformant minded jQuery code.
 However, by using React you'll rarely, if at all, have to even think about it.
 The Virtual DOM is doing all the performance work for you.
 In a sense, this is the best type of jQuery/DOM abstraction possible.
 One where you don't even have to worry about the DOM or the abstraction.
 It all just happens behinds the scene without you ever implicitly having to interact with the abstraction itself.

+Now, it might be tempting to leaving this introduction thinking the value of React is contained in the fact that it almost eliminates the need for something like jQuery.
+And while the Virtual DOM is certainly a relief when compared to implicit jQuery code, the value of React does not rest alone on the Virtual DOM.
+The Virtual DOM is just just the icing on the cake.
+Simply stated, the value of React rests upon the fact it provides a simple and maintainable pattern for creating a tree of UI components.